stellar/stellar-core/README.md

 # Contributing

-We're thriving to keep master's history with minimal merge bubbles.
+We're striving to keep master's history with minimal merge bubbles.
 To achieve this, we're asking PRs to be submitted rebased on top of master.

 To keep your local repository in a "rebased" state, simply run: